Mandates and Estate Agents

 Commission in South Africa isn't fixed by law.
 The rate is agreed in the mandate and is negotiable before you sign.
 A typical range is between 5% and 7% plus VAT of the final sale price, though this varies by area and agency.
 Once agreed and signed, the rate stands.

 The mandate also states the agreed listing price.
 If the price drops later, that change should be confirmed in writing by both parties.
-A verbal agreement to reduce the asking price carries no weight against a signed document.
+A verbal agreement to reduce the asking price has no force against a signed document.

 The mandate sets the terms that govern everything from the first viewing to the commission payable at registration.
 Understanding what you are committing to before you sign is the step most sellers skip, and the one that generates most of the disputes that arise after a sale.
 Reading the commission clause, the introduction clause, and the cancellation terms costs twenty minutes.
 Disputing them later costs considerably more.